S010MON/numerical-methods/notes/Visualisation.md

 ### Histograms

-	hist(m) 	# Where m is a matrix: prints out a Histogram graph
+	hist(M) 		% Where m is a matrix: prints out a Histogram graph

 			|               __
 			|	     __|  |